 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
 The study programme administration is responsible for announcing the test results.
 The privacy of students will be respected when test results are announced.

-The tests of which the results may be announced later than ten days are:
+The tests of which the results are announced within 15 days are:

 Interdisciplinarity - written process reflection

 Body & Mind - written process reflection